hunner/nebula-docs/readmes/slack-notification.md

 # projectnebula/slack-notification

-This task sends a message to a Slack channel.
+The Slack notification task sends a message to a Slack channel.

 Use the following specifications: